The Bankrate promise

 Remember that your loan’s interest rate isn’t the only personal loan expense to be aware of.
-You should also check for other fees like origination fees, which can tack on as much as six percent to your loan amount.
-To do this, take a look at a lender’s annual percentage rate — a measurement that includes interest, plus fees.
-Some lender will give you an estimated APR when you prequalify.
+You should also check for other fees like origination fees, which can reflect on as much as six percent of your loan amount.
+To do this, look at a lender’s annual percentage rate — a measurement that includes interest plus fees.
+Some lenders will give you an estimated APR when you prequalify.

 The bottom line